 |

-Several are opportunities to Reach Ruse from Svistov, as it can be seen from the map above.
-I will start with the route a, I know, bicyclists prefer to pedal as close to Danube river as possible, and immediately I will say DO NOT CHOOSE THIS ROUTE !!!
-It is: From Svistov to Vardim to Novgrad to Krivina to Batin (road 52) to Mechka to Pirgovo to Ruse.
+Route a There are several options to Reach Ruse from Svistov, as can be seen from the map above.
+I will start with the route a, If you are a bicyclists, and prefer to pedal close to Danube river, I say DO NOT CHOOSE THIS ROUTE !!!
+Use the next route: From Svistov to Vardim to Novgrad to Krivina to Batin (road 52) to Mechka to Pirgovo to Ruse.
 The area from Svistov toward Vardim the is scenic and easy for pedaling.
-Leaving Vardim, at your left you will see a nice winery, I am not sure if an overnight accommodation is possible there . . . maybe. |
+Leaving Vardim, at your left you will see a nice winery, I am not sure there are overnight accommodations possible there. |

 Ten kilometers east from Vardim you will cross Yantra River along an iron bridge, just after it you have to turn left toward Krivina.
 Just before entering in the bridge, |

-200 - 300 meters to right along a dirty road there is a nice spring of drinkable water (behind me on the first photo below - I have a reason to remember it). |
+200 - 300 meters to right along a gravel road there is a nice spring of drinkable water (behind me on the first photo below). |

 ||